bcoles/kasld/docs/testing.md

 for the five pure string→struct parsers the orchestrator runs against attacker-influenced input — `parse_hex`, `capture_result`, `capture_scalar`,
 `parse_meta`, `parse_disposition` — plus `fuzz_btf`, which walks the binary BTF
-type info in `btf_struct_page_size.c`: kernel-provided input rather than an attacker surface, but the most intricate binary parser in the tree.
+type info in `btf_struct_page_size.c` (kernel-provided input rather than an attacker surface, but the most intricate binary parser in the tree), and `fuzz_render`, which drives the report model built from a resolved engine state the way a format reads it.
 The Makefile globs `tests/fuzz/fuzz_*.c`, so a new harness needs no target.
 See `tests/fuzz/README.md` for the contract details and crash-reproduction workflow.